-Students have two 560-hour placements over the course of their degree program.
+Students have one or two 560-hour placements over the course of their degree program, depending on whether or not they come as advanced standing.
 Students must complete 18-20 hours a week.
 In addition to spending 560 hours working in field placements, students participate in an integrating seminar.
 The seminars are small and provide an opportunity for discussion of field related issues that are not discussed in depth in other courses in the curriculum.
 In the foundation year, students are encouraged to find placements working with a population or with a focus that is new to them.
 In the advanced year, students are expected to find placements based on concentration interests.
 Both placements are supported by classroom curriculum that is completed before the placements begin.
-Each student in a field practicum has a Field Advisor who is directly involved as a liaison to the field work placement as well as being the instructor of the field seminar.
-Contact is maintained via field visits by phone and/or video at least once each semester, and more frequently, if necessary.
+Each student in a field practicum has a Field Seminar Instructor who is directly involved as a liaison to the field work placement.
+Contact is maintained via field visits by phone, video, or in person at least once each semester, and more frequently, if necessary.

 Block field placements are an option for students who meet the criteria.
-The block placement requires that the student complete the 560 hour placement in four months interning 40 hours a week.
+The block placement requires that the student complete the 560 hour placement in four months interning as much as 40 hours a week.
 This placement is not available to all students, as each one is negotiated with the agency and field planner on an individual basis.
-(See UNE School of Social Work Online Field Education Manual Policies and Procedures for additional information.)

-All students receive copies of the UNE School of Social Work Field Education Manual before they go into their field placement via an attachment to an e-mail from their Field Advisor.
+(See UNE School of Social Work Field Education Manual Policies and Procedures for additional information.)
+All students receive copies of the UNE School of Social Work Field Education Manual before they go into their field placement via the Orientation to Field and Field Planning course which takes place 6-months prior to entering field (for online students), or through their Field Advisor (for on campus students).